 Unlike the Quadrantids in January or the Lyrids in April, there is no sharp peak of the Geminid meteor shower.

-The peak activity of the Geminid meteor shower can last up to about three days, centered on the predicted peak, making it easier to observe.
+The peak activity of the Geminid meteor shower can last about three days, centered around the predicted peak, making it easy to observe.

 When to see the Geminid meteor shower in 2024